Prerequisite Setup

 Note

-When passing a class and method, the method must be of public
+When passing a class & method, the method must be public

-visibility, and the full namespace of the class must be provided.
-If no method name is passed, the default method name is validate
+, the class must be fully‑qualified.
+If no method name is given the default is validate

 .

-If you need to define error messages, you can pass them in as the third argument of extend
+To define the error message you can provide it as the third argument to extend

-and a closure.
-The closure accepts four parameters: the error message $message
+accepts the rule name and a closure.
+The closure receives $message

 $v->extendReplacer('chs', function ($message, $attribute, $rule, $parameters) {